Enalean/tuleap/plugins/program_management/adr/0002-hexagonal-architecture.md

 ### Stubs

 Having our Domain code depend on interfaces for all side effects, like UI, Database and other plugins is really handy for unit tests.
-Our usual approach has been to rely heavily on Mocks.
-Mocks make it harder to do refactorings, because when you change a class, you also must update the dozens of unit tests mocking this class.
-Sometimes they are also subtly incorrect, for example they return an int when the production code returns a string.

-Hexagonal Architecture forces us to depend on interfaces.
-We can provide fake implementations of those interfaces for tests.
-At first, we wrote anonymous classes, but since we reuse those interfaces over and over, we created `Stubs` (see our [glossary][1]).
-Stubs are also a kind of Adapter used only for tests.
-They implement the interfaces in a really basic way and can be prepared to always return the same value.

-Using Stubs allows us to stop mocking DAOs and Factories.
-We create the right stub for the situation (for example, a Stub that always returns true), and we inject it in our class under test.
-This lets us create _Overlapping Sociable Tests_ (see [James Shore's blog post][4]) that are kind of Integration tests.
-We can still use Mocks in Adapter unit tests, but in all other cases Stubs must be preferred.

-Tests are also much less tied to implementation: we have been surprised more than once by making a refactoring, running the tests and the tests would pass without having to change anything but the Stub.
+See [ADR-0004 Writing unit-tests without mocks][6] for details.

 ### Value-object interfaces and Proxies